Lessons on Changing Directions

 To this end, I find myself making bold predictions to ease their pain—predictions that I’d never have made early in my career.
 When betrayed spouses ask, “Will this knot in my stomach ever go away?” or “Will there ever be a day when I won’t wake up thinking about the affair?”
 I’ve seen how helpful it is to reply with conviction, “You’ll never forget what happened (nor should you), but eventually, you’ll think about the affair less and less, and when you do think about it, the memory won’t carry the same emotional charge as it does right now.
 I promise that will be the case.”

 Or when unfaithful partners tell me, “I know I hurt my spouse, but I don’t know how much longer I can handle the anger and the never-ending questions.
 I feel terrible all the time,” I reassure them by saying, “I know this is hurtful for you, and I can see how hard you’re working on your marriage without receiving kudos along the way.
 But there will come a day in the near future that your spouse’s heart will soften, and your spouse will see that you’re doing everything you can to make your lives together better.”
+In addition to being reassured that better times are ahead, couples need ongoing confirmation that their marriages can survive, especially when, after longer periods of getting along, they experience inevitable emotional setbacks.
+But the path to healing from infidelity is fraught with dizzying ups and downs.
+Just when a couple makes headway and starts feeling better, they go out for dinner and the waitress’s name is Sarah, which happens to be the name of the husband’s affair partner.
+Dinner goes downhill.
+The evening is destroyed.
+The following week is marked by silence and emotional distance.

 As I reflect on the importance of this quiet confidence, I notice that my new clients, Brian and Rita, have just arrived.
 I’m looking forward to learning how I might be helpful to them, eager to see what new lessons and skills they’ll teach me about the healing process.
 After all, I consider my approach to infidelity to be a work in progress.
 But that’s exactly the way I like it.
 Being flexible and willing to modify my interventions to match the needs of my clients—rather than labeling them as resistant or ending our therapeutic relationship when our ideas about healing diverge—is what I think good therapy is all about.